dybran/Project-25/Project-25.md

 __Resolution__

-To resolve the permissions issue for the IAM role __eksctl-dybran-eks-tooling-nodegrou-NodeInstanceRole-7jWK8ZOG77D0__ and allow it to perform the __route53:ChangeResourceRecordSets__ action on the specific hosted zone __(Z08522561JSS4FBNMMK3E)__.
+To resolve the permissions issue for the IAM role __eksctl-dybran-eks-tooling-nodegrou-NodeInstanceRole-7jWK8ZOG77D0__ and allow it to perform the __route53:ChangeResourceRecordSets__ action on the hosted zone __(Z08522561JSS4FBNMMK3E)__.

 Identify the IAM role assumed by your EKS cluster nodes - __eksctl-dybran-eks-tooling-nodegrou-NodeInstanceRole-7jWK8ZOG77D0__

 ![](./images/54.PNG)

 Update the IAM policy linked to this role by adding the required permissions for Route 53.
-Ensure that you authorize the route53:ChangeResourceRecordSets and route53:GetChange actions specifically for the designated hosted zone __(arn:aws:route53:::hostedzone/Z08522561JSS4FBNMMK3)__.
+Ensure that you authorize the __route53:ChangeResourceRecordSets__ and __route53:GetChange__ actions for the designated hosted zone __arn:aws:route53:::hostedzone/Z08522561JSS4FBNMMK3E__.

 ![](./images/55.PNG)